-(a) Effects of L1 700 on phytotoxicity: At the outset an experiment was conducted on the effect of adjuvant per se on toxicity to three weed and three conifer species.
-A range of concentration from 0.1, 0.25, 0.5, and 1.0% gave no apparent injury symptoms.
-Results from such a trial are shown in Table II.
-Similarly a doseresponse curve for each herbicide was also established.
-Greenhouse grown plants at dosages 10-20 times less than the field rates gave 30-50% phytotoxic response.
+(a) Effects of Tween 20 on phytotoxicity: At the outset an experiment was conducted on the effect of adjuvant per se on toxicity to three weed and five conifer species.
+A range of low concentrations from 0.1 to 0.5% gave no apparent injury symptoms (1.0% was slightly phytotoxic).
+Results from such a trial are shown in Table II (a & b).
+Similarly a dose-response curve for each herbicide was also established.
+Greenhouse-grown plants at dosages 10-20 times less than the field rates gave 30-50% phytotoxic response.
 These were considered acceptable for investigating the influences of adjuvants.
 The results are shown in Table III.